ameseee/kwk-curriculum-site/web-app/projects/mad-lib-generator/index.md

 ### Tips

 - One you get the inputs, you'll need to use `string interpolation` with the user inputs and some of your words, as well.
-- It's be great if every Mad Lib generated didn't have the exact same sentence structure...🤔
+- It's be great if every Mad Libs generated didn't have the exact same sentence structure...🤔

 ### Iterations